 Brush away the excess soil (an old paint brush works well).
 Use the spray bottle to gently water the soil and mist the plants.

-Place outdoors in a bright, sunny location away from extreme elements.
+Place outdoors in a bright location away from extreme elements.
+Do not place in an area that gets intense sun or your plants will burn.

 Some of the tender plants may require a week or so to adjust.
 Keep lightly misting, and they’ll bounce back.
 For succulent care tips, read this post.